 Could you shred your own cheese and quit buying bags of pre-shredded cheese?

 Shredding your own cheese takes a little extra time, but it makes your meals healthier.
 I haven’t bought pre-shredded cheese in years.
-By shredding your own cheese, you can avoid the fillers and preservatives that are added to store-bought, pre-shredded cheese to keep the pieces separated.
+When you shred your own cheese, you can avoid the fillers and preservatives that are added to store-bought, pre-shredded cheese to keep the pieces separated.

 So how do you shred your own cheese and avoid those fillers and preservatives?
 Here are my tips.